keirthana/anbox-cloud-docs/howto/anbox/harden.md

 - Limit the ports and services that you expose over the network. {ref}`ref-network-ports` lists the ports that are exposed externally by default.
 If your deployment exposes additional ports for communication between components, consider other ways the communication channel can be implemented without exposing more ports.

   Disable services on inactive instances.
-The ideal scenario is to never expose an Anbox cloud service over the internet.
+The ideal scenario is to never expose a service endpoint over the internet.
 Instead, use a proxy.

   Exposing service endpoints is typically required when the instance needs to communicate with the service.
 Design your deployment to allow the instance to reach out and communicate with the control plane.

 - Do not set the `application.auto_update`, `instance.security_updates`, `container.security_updates` to `false`.
 These settings will disable automatic updates at the application or the instance level.
 See {ref}`ref-ams-configuration` for more information.

+- When considering the communication between the instance and the stream agent, if your deployment does not use a load balancer, do not disable TLS pinning.
+Without a load balancer, the instance is directly communicating with the stream agent.
+So it is important to keep TLS pinning enabled to ensure that the communication is directly and securely established with the correct stream agent.

 - Monitor resources used by instances regularly.
+See {ref}`howto-monitor-anbox` for detailed steps.

 ### 3 - AMC